broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

   commits.

 - **Compose image tag**:
-  The images are tagged with a consistent template as the following.
+  The images are tagged with a consistent template as the following:

   ```
   [DATE]-[RELEASE_TAG]-[HEAD_SHA_8]